Restoring a course backup

 A course backup file (.mbz) may be restored from within any existing course for which you have permission.
 During the restore process, you will be given the option to restore as a new course or into an existing course.
 See the screencast Course restore.

-- Go to Site administration > Front page settings > Restore (if you have front page permissions) or Administration > Course administration > Restore (if you have an empty course to restore into.)
+- With the Boost theme click the gear menu and then 'Restore' Otherwise, go to Site administration > Front page settings > Restore (if you have front page permissions) or Administration > Course administration > Restore (if you have an empty course to restore into.)

 - Upload the backup file or choose a file in the course backup area or user private backup area and click Restore